Proposed extension of an existing information collection; comment request.

 FOR FURTHER INFORMATION CONTACT:

-Under Section 5 of the Fastener Quality Act of 1999 (FQA), 15 U.S.C.
+Under Section 5 of the Fastener Quality Act (FQA) of 1999, 15 U.S.C.
 5401 et seq., certain industrial fasteners must bear an insignia identifying the manufacturer.
-It is also mandatory for manufacturers of fasteners covered by the FQA to submit an application to the United Stated Patent and Trademark Office (USPTO) for recordal of the insignia on the Fastener Insignia Register.
+It is also mandatory for manufacturers of fasteners covered by the FQA to submit an application to the USPTO for recordal of the insignia on the Fastener Insignia Register.

 The procedures for the recordal of fastener insignia under the FQA are set forth in 15 CFR 280.300 et seq.
 The purpose of requiring both the insignia and the recordation is to ensure that certain fasteners can be traced to their manufacturers and to protect against the sale of mismarked, misrepresented, or counterfeit fasteners.

-The insignia may be either a unique alphanumeric designation that the USPTO will issue upon request or a trademark that is registered at the USPTO or is the subject of an application to obtain a registration.
+The insignia may be sourced from an existing trademark registered at USPTO, from a trademark that is proposed in an application to obtain a registration currently before the USPTO, or from a unique alphanumeric designation issued upon request from the USPTO.
 After a manufacturer submits a complete application for recordal, the USPTO issues a Certificate of Recordal.
 These certificates remain active for five years.
 Applications to renew the certificates must be filed within six months of the expiration date or, upon payment of an additional surcharge, within six months following the expiration date.

-If a recorded alphanumeric designation is assigned by the manufacturer, the designation becomes “inactive,” and the new owner must submit an application to reactivate the designation within six months of the date of assignment.
-If the recordal is based on a trademark application or registration, and that registration is assigned, the recordal becomes “inactive” and cannot be reactivated.
+If a recorded alphanumeric designation is assigned by the manufacturer to a new owner, the designation becomes “inactive” and the new owner must submit an application to reactivate the designation within six months of the date of assignment.
+If the recordal is based on a trademark application or registration and the registration is assigned to a new owner, the recordal becomes “inactive” and cannot be reassigned.
 Instead, the new owner of the trademark application or registration must apply for a new recordal.
 Manufacturers who record insignia must notify the USPTO of any changes of address.

-This information collection includes one form, the Application for Recordal of Insignia or Renewal/Reactivation of Recordal Under the Fastener Quality Act (PTO-1611), which provides manufacturers with a convenient way to Start Printed Page 45541submit a request for the recordal of a fastener insignia or to renew or reactivate an existing Certificate of Recordal.
-Use of Form PTO-1611 is not mandatory, and applicants may instead prepare requests for recordal using their own format.
+This information collection includes one form, the Application for Recordal of Insignia or Renewal/Reactivation of Recordal Under the Fastener Quality Act (PTO-1611), which provides manufacturers with a convenient way to submit a request for the recordal of a fastener insignia or to renew or reactivate an existing Certificate of Renewal.

 The public uses this information collection to comply with the insignia recordal provisions of the FQA.
-The USPTO uses the information in this collection to record or renew insignias under the FQA and to maintain the Fastener Insignia Register, which is open to public inspection.
-The public may download the Fastener Insignia Register from the USPTO Web site.
+The USPTO uses the information in this collection to record or renew insignias under the FQA and to maintain the Fastener Insignia Register, which is open for public inspection and is updated quarterly.
+The public may download the Fastener Insignia Register from the USPTO website.Start Printed Page 1246

-By mail, facsimile, hand delivery, or electronically to the USPTO.
+By mail, facsimile, hand delivery, or electronic submission to the USPTO.

 OMB Number: 0651-0028.